Thinking of starting an LLC in Utah?

 Doing business as (optional)

-Businesses that want to operate under a brand name different from their legal one must file a DBA with Utah’s Division of Corporations and Commerce Code.
+Businesses that want to operate under a brand name different from their legal name must file a DBA with Utah’s Division of Corporations and Commerce Code.

-A DBA or “Doing Business As” is ideal for companies with legal names that aren’t marketing-friendly.
-Or LLCs planning to run multiple brands under the same corporate umbrella.
+A DBA or “Doing Business As” is ideal for companies with legal names that aren’t marketing-friendly, or for LLCs planning to run multiple brands under the same corporate umbrella.

 Let’s say you’ve registered your LLC under a generic name such as “Debbie and Co LLC.”
 But your customers know you as “Debbie’s Dresses.”
 Filing for a DBA legally links these two names.